History of Deion Sanders in Timeline

 1985: Drafted by Kansas City Royals

-In 1985, Deion Sanders was drafted by the Kansas City Royals in the sixth round of the Major League Baseball draft, though he did not sign with the team.
+In 1985, Deion Sanders was drafted by the Kansas City Royals in the sixth round of the Major League Baseball draft, but he chose to attend Florida State University instead of signing with the Royals.

 In 1985, Deion Sanders was named to the Florida High School Association All-Century Team, recognizing him as one of the top 33 high school football players in the state's history.

-On May 16, 1987, Deion Sanders participated in a conference semifinal baseball game, ran a leg of a 4 × 100 relay, and then returned to play in the baseball championship game against Cincinnati, contributing to both the FSU track and baseball teams winning their respective conference titles.
+On May 16, 1987, Deion Sanders participated in both the Metro Conference baseball and track championships.
+He played in the baseball game, ran a leg of the 4 × 100 relay, and returned to play in the baseball championship game.

-In 1988, Deion Sanders did not attend classes or take final exams during the fall semester of his senior year at Florida State, yet played in the Sugar Bowl against Auburn, leading to the creation of the "Deion Sanders rule".
+In 1988, Deion Sanders did not attend classes or take final exams during his senior year at Florida State, yet played in the Sugar Bowl against Auburn.
+This caused the state legislature to create the "Deion Sanders rule".

-In 1988, Deion Sanders was selected by the New York Yankees in the 30th round of the Major League Baseball draft and subsequently signed with the team on June 22.
+In 1988, Deion Sanders was selected by the New York Yankees in the 30th round of the Major League Baseball draft and signed with the team on June 22nd.

 May 31, 1989: MLB Debut